-Ever since the 1950s, cars and trucks have been built with either standard or optional climate control systems.
-The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and the A/C condenser on your GMC Suburban acts like a radiator (it also looks like one) by cooling the refrigerant after it leaves the compressor, and then sends it to the drier and expansion valve.
+We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
+The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and the A/C condenser on your GMC Suburban changes the pressurized refrigerant from an extremely hot temperature to a more neutral temperature before it gets expanded into a gas.
 You will usually find your GMC Suburban A/C condenser mounted at the front of your vehicle near the radiator, because that is the best place for it to absorb the air stream as your car or truck moves down the road.
-If you notice the A/C condenser is leaking, then you will likely notice your air conditioning blowing lukewarm air as a result of the lack of refrigerant.
+If your A/C condenser has sprung a leak, then only mild or slightly cool air will blow into your interior because it is losing refrigerant.

 Don't let a broken A/C Condenser bring about the demise of your car, truck, or SUV, and don't gamble with its condition by buying anything but the highest quality repair parts.
 At Car Parts Discount, we have real customer support agents available with enough expertise to help you buy the correct GMC Suburban part for your needs.
 Procuring new GMC parts from www.carpartsdiscount.com means you are taking advantage of the highest quality original and aftermarket replacement Suburban parts on the internet.
 All the GMC Suburban A/C Condenser parts on this page will fit vehicles made in 1966, 1965, 1964, 1963, 1962, 1961, 1960.
 Choose your year below to refine your search.